-Harvest Bible Chapel seeks to prevent the propagation of doctrines that would cause divisions within an individual church.
-Therefore, members to and adherents of Harvest Bible Chapel are not to propagate the teachings and emphases of the current charismatic movement.
-Although we do not control personal, individual interactions with the Lord, the expression of tongues and other sign gifts are not to be overtly expressed at meetings that are under the organization and authority of Harvest Bible Chapel.
+Harvest Bible Church seeks to prevent the propagation of doctrines that would cause divisions within an individual church.
+Therefore, members to and adherents of Harvest Bible Church are not to propagate the teachings and emphases of the current charismatic movement.
+Although we do not control personal, individual interactions with the Lord, the expression of tongues and other sign gifts are not to be overtly expressed at meetings that are under the organization and authority of Harvest Bible Church.

 The church exists to glorify God through the fulfillment of the Great Commission, and in the spirit of the Great Commandment ‐ Matthew 28:19-20, Matthew 22:37-38.

 The commission is fulfilled as disciples of Jesus Christ are made and grow in their relationship with Him and likeness to Him.
 God is glorified as we manifest His presence as we do His work ‐ 2 Timothy 2:2; 1 Corinthians 10:31.

 In seeking to act upon the church’s purpose, we recognize the extraordinary value in multiplying the reach of His ministry by planting local churches and by associating with existing, like-minded local churches.
 God is glorified when Harvest Bible Church and other like-minded churches associate with one another in order to foster relationships that edify, protect, encourage, support and admonish.